RatulHasan/wp-playwright/README.md

 globalSetup: require.resolve( './swapEnvironment' ),
 globalTeardown: require.resolve( './swapBackEnvironment' ),
 ```
+### If you don't want to swap your environment and jus want to refresh your DB only-
 This `swapEnvironment.js` file offers you some methods like-

 - `dropDatabaseTables()` - This will reset your test database.